paguilar/br-pbuilder/README.md

 As of today, this is just a simple proof of concept that seems to work with several built-in defconfigs and projects with a br2-external tree.

-It has been tested against Buildroot's stable release 2022.11 and recent commits of the master branch of the official repo.
+It has been tested against Buildroot's stable release 2022.11 and the master branch of the official repo.

 This program is not part of the offical Buildroot project.
-As a matter of fact, Buildroot already offers this functionality as an experimental feature, but the manual warns that it may not work in some scenarios and that has been the case before writing this program.
+As a matter of fact, Buildroot already offers this functionality as an experimental feature, but the manual warns that it may not work in some scenarios and that has been the case before writing this program and it also requires much more storage space since it uses the per-package directory building option.

-It still needs lots of testing and it may not work in some cases or could break some Buildroot's rules/guidelines.
+br-pbuilder still needs lots of testing and it may not work in some cases or could break some Buildroot's rules/guidelines.

 Any help and bug fixes are welcome!